sromeroi/dotfiles/README.md

 Dotfiles for `$HOME`.
 Includes common setups for bash prompts (`.termcolors.sh`), bash variables (`.vars.sh`), GIT config (`.gitconfig`), TMUX (`.tmux.conf`), etc. This allows to maintain the same config base for several client and server machines, uploading changes to github to keep them under version control.

-Note that my Vim configuration is not included in this dotfiles setup (it's in a separate vimfiles repository).

 ## Installation